i2/ashos-dev/README.md

 If you have modified the original ast file (possible but not recommended), please make sure to revert it back when done!

+## Advanced features

+These are some advanced feature and we suggest you use them only if you are ready for breakage, doing data backups and occasional fixes.
+They may not be prime-time ready.

+#### LUKS

+Full encrypted disk using LUKS2 is implemented.
+This means also encrypting /boot which is an experimental feature of GRUB since v2.06.
+Right now in mainstream, it only supports

+#### Mutability toggle

+The beauty of customizability of AshOS is that we can have a mix of immutable and non-immutable nodes!
+Within the forest/tree of AshOS, one can make any snapshot (other than base `0`) mutable.
+For instance, to make node 9 mutable run `sudo ast immen 9`.
+This makes a node and any children (that are created afterwards) mutable.

 ## Known bugs

 * When running ast without arguments - IndexError: list index out of range